The rules for taking laptops and personal electronic devices on a plane can be confusing, to say the least.

-My experience with taking a laptop in checked baggage
+My experience of taking a laptop in checked baggage

 Can you use a laptop on a plane?

-There are no restrictions to using a laptop onboard or any portable electronic devices, provided that it is not out or being used during the take-off and landing phase of the flight.
+There are no restrictions on using a laptop onboard or any portable electronic devices, provided that it is not out or being used during the take-off and landing phase of the flight.

 Many business people use the time on a flight to catch up with emails and other work tasks during a flight.

 Wi-fi on board

 Many airlines offer onboard Wi-fi for purchase to the passengers – though it can be rather expensive and not very quick (but that is improving).
 If you’ve loaded up on entertainment (or have everything you need for work ready to go), you may not need the internet at all.